klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 We will now create a trasaction to transfer some KLAY.
 This type of transaction is called a "value transfer transaction".
 Let's break down each parameter.

 The `from` address is derived from the keystore we uploaded.
 The `to` address is the receiver of the KLAY, and you can use any address.
 For `value`, you can conveniently use `caver.utils.toPeb()` to convert KLAY into peb.
 Here, we will send 10 KLAY.
-For `gas`,
+For `gas`, you need to put the maximum fee that the transaction is allowed to use.
+A value transfer transaction costs 21000 gas, but we will put down just 25000 for good measure.

+And then we have to sign and send the transaction, and through `console.log(receipt)` you will see the result of the transaction.

 ```